MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-datamart-objects/retrieve-a-datamart-definition.md

 - [Retrieve a datamart definition with a filter custom expression in tree and tokens formats](#retrieve-a-datamart-definition-with-a-filter-custom-expression-in-tree-and-tokens-formats)
 - [Retrieve a datamart definition with advanced properties](#retrieve-a-datamart-definition-with-advanced-properties)

 You want to get the definition of the “Customer" datamart object as below screenshot with datamart options.
-The object ID of the datamart is  CEA3C6FC4E6749C8F8B19580D16D2443 in the "MicroStrategy Tutorial" project.
+The object ID of the datamart is  CEA3C6FC4E6749C8F8B19580D16D2443 in the "Strategy Tutorial" project.
 The project ID is B7CA92F04B9FAE8D941C3E9B7E0CD754.

 :::info